 How are you keeping in touch with your customers and prospects?

 Social media, mobile texts, and blog comments are great, but nothing compares to email marketing.
+Emails can be a great way to bolster your marketing mix and engage your audience.

 Don’t believe it?